Ear Pinning (Otoplasty)

 Patients of all ages usually feel back to normal after a few hours, although the ears may ache or throb for a few days.
 Prescription medication is available to help alleviate any discomfort.

 The stitches will be removed within one week.
-Otoplasty patients should avoid sleeping on their side for the first two weeks after surgery.
+Otoplasty patients should avoid sleeping on their side for the first two weeks after surgery

 After about one week following otoplasty, children may return to school and adults are often able to return to work and resume normal daily activities.
 After the ears have healed completely, there will usually be a faint scar on the back of the ears.
 However, because of the strategic placement of the incisions in ear surgery, the scars should be virtually unnoticeable and will typically fade with time.

-Complications of Ear Pinning
+Ear Pinning Surgery Risks

 As with all surgery, there are complications associated with otoplasty.
 Complications are rare, usually minor, and can typically be minimized by choosing a qualified and experienced surgeon like Dr. Hunsaker and by carefully following his aftercare instructions.
 Patients should not expect their ears to match exactly.
 This is not a complication as natural ears are not identical.
 Complications can include: